graezykev/dev-container/README.md

 - Automatic workflows:
   - automatically run `npm install` or `npm start` for your project or other workflow scripts you want

+- Developing outside your office without a computer!

 ## Steps for Dev Containers

 I have several guides on how to set up and use Dev Container, check them out one by one!